Control Flow in Python¶

 Control flow determines which parts of a program execute and in what order.

-These constructs are essential for building real programs.
 The following diagram shows how these control flow mechanisms branch from sequential execution:

 flowchart TD